 Granite Recovery Centers

 We understand that addiction treatment should not only be effective but also transformative.
 This is why we offer individualized treatment that addresses all your unique needs.
 We first work to identify all the aspects of your life that shaped your Vyvanse addiction.
 The treatment we recommend to you or your loved ones considers your interests, motivations, and personality.
 This ensures that the treatment is effective and engaging.

 One of the biggest challenges to recovering from a Vyvanse addiction is an ongoing ADHD treatment.
-Quitting a Vyvanse misuse while still managing your ADHD symptoms may seem like a daunting task, but it can be done.
+Quitting a Vyvanse misuse while trying to manage your ADHD symptoms may seem like a daunting task, but it is possible.
 Our treatment programs take a tapering approach, which has proven effective in managing withdrawal symptoms while gradually cutting down on Vyvanse consumption.
 With the right help and support, you can manage health issues and live a life free from addiction.